 The cumulative effects assessment must include consideration of cumulative effects to the rights of Indigenous peoples and their cultures.
 Both the content and means of presenting this information is to be developed in consultation with each Indigenous group potentially impacted by the Project.
 Proponents are encouraged to collaborate with Indigenous groups in the cumulative effects assessment.
 The Impact Statement must demonstrate how Indigenous groups were involved in the cumulative effects assessment and in the design of appropriate mitigation measures and follow-up programs.
-If Indigenous groups do not wish to participate in the cumulative effects assessment with the Proponent, the Proponent must share a preliminary draft of the cumulative effects assessment on the Indigenous groups' rights and culture with them in order to receive feedback prior to submitting the Impact Statement to the Agency.
+If Indigenous groups do not wish to participate in the cumulative effects assessment on the Indigenous groups' rights and culture with them in order to receive feedback prior to submitting the Impact Statement to the Agency.
 The Proponent must consider the following cumulative effects raised during the Planning phase in the cumulative effects assessment, or justify their exclusion, where appropriate: